 Hundreds protest Manchin over his opposition to voting rights legislation

-Hundreds of demonstrators marched through Charleston, West Virginia, on Monday to protest Sen. Joe Manchin (D-W.V.) and his opposition to the For the People Act that would reform U.S. election law.
+Hundreds of demonstrators marched through Charleston, West Virginia, on Monday to protest Sen. Joe Manchin (D-W.V.) and his opposition to the For the People Act, which would reform U.S. election law.

-The Poor People's Campaign organized the "Moral March on Manchin" after he said he opposed election reform passing along party lines, as this could divide the country further.
-The Senate is split and his vote is necessary for Democrats to pass the law, which supporters say would counteract strict voter restrictions being put in place by Republican-controlled state legislatures in the wake of former President Donald Trump's loss in November.
+The Poor People's Campaign organized the "Moral March on Manchin" after he said he opposed passing election reform along party lines, as this could divide the country further.
+The Senate is evenly split and his vote is necessary for Democrats to change the filibuster, a prerequisite for passing the law in this Congress.
+Supporters say the law would counteract strict voter restrictions being put in place by Republican-controlled state legislatures in the wake of former President Donald Trump's loss in November.
+Manchin supports a narrower election-reform law.

 Manchin also opposes a $15 minimum wage and was against President Biden's first $2 trillion infrastructure proposal.
 The Rev. William Barber, co-chair of the Poor People's Campaign, spoke to protesters at a Charleston park on Monday, and urged them to put pressure on Manchin to do more to help working people.
 "West Virginia needs a real senator," he said.